The battle of Yarmouk was a major conflict between the Byzantine empire and the Muslim forces.

 The majority of the Byzantine soldiers met their fate.
 It is also believed that Vahan died during the battle.

 With this, the battle of Yarmouk notes has come to an end.
-Thank You very much for reading the blog.
+Thank You very much for reading this article and staying with me till the end.

 Remember that this battle is very significant in the history of Islam.
-Therefore, sufficient information has been provided.
+Therefore, sufficient information has been provided to cover the topics such as the background and main events of this battle.